Industry Leaders Convene at UQ to Advance Timber Solutions for Queensland’s Construction Future

 This project has strong and ongoing industry involvement, with partners contributing to experimental design, interpretation of results and application to practice.
 Key outcomes to date include:

-• Peer‑reviewed journal paper accepted in Fire Safety Journal on timber ceiling ignition and fire safety strategy.
+• Peer‑reviewed journal papers accepted in Fire Safety Journal on timber ceiling ignition and fire safety strategy.

 • Conference presentations in Australia and internationally: